Stirling's approximation for central extended binomial coefficients

-where we write $a_m\sim b_m$ as a short-hand for $\lim_{m\goesto\infty} \frac{a_m}{b_m}=1$.
-In the current note, we derive an asymptotic formula for the central \emph{multinomial triangle} or, \emph{polynomial}, \emph{coefficient} (cf. \cite{caiado}, \cite{comtet}), where multinomial triangles are a generalization of binomial triangles, where entries in row $k$ are defined as coefficients of the polynomial $(1+x+x^2+\dotsc+x^l)^k$ for $l\ge 0$.
-Our derivation is not based upon asymptotics of factorials but upon the limiting distribution of the sum of discrete uniform random variables.\footnote{Throughout, we assume that $m$ or $l$ are even.
-If this is not the case, replace respective quantities, e.g. $\frac{ml}{2}$, with their floor, $\lfloor\frac{ml}{2}\rfloor$.}
+where we write $a_k\sim b_k$ as short-hand for $\lim_{k\rightarrow\infty}\frac{a_k}{b_k}=1$.
+In our current note, we derive asymptotic formulas for central \emph{extended binomial}, or \emph{polynomial}, coefficients (cf.\ \cite{Caiado:2007,Comtet:1970,Fahssi:2012}).
+These coefficients appear in the \emph{extended binomial triangles} (which we also call \emph{$(\ell+1)$-nomial, polynomial}, or \emph{multinomial triangles} \cite{Fielder:1991}), which are generalizations of binomial, or Pascal, triangles, in which entries in row $k$ are defined as coefficients of the polynomial $(1+x+x^2+\cdots+x^\ell)^k$ for $\ell\ge 0$.
+Our derivation is not based upon asymptotics of factorials, but upon the limiting distribution of the sum of discrete uniform random variables.\footnote{Throughout, we assume that all fractional values such as $x=\frac{k\ell}{2}$ are integral when used in the context of extended binomial coefficients.
+If this is not the case, then replace respective quantities with their \emph{floor}, $\lfloor x\rfloor$, the largest integer less than or equal to $x$.}

-Polynomial coefficients are important, for example, because they denote the number of \emph{integer compositions} of the nonnegative integer $n$ with parts in the set $A:=\set{a,a+1,\dotsc,b}$, where $a,b$, $0\le a\le b$, are nonnegative integers (cf. \cite{eger}), i.e. the number of possibilities to write $n$ as a sum of integers $p_1,\dotsc,p_k$, with $p_i\in A$, for $i=1,\dotsc,k$.